FrancoisAltieri/esphome/external_components/kaku/README.md

 # KAKU Protocol External Component

-This is an external component for ESPHome that provides support for the KAKU (Kambrook) remote control protocol.
+This is an external component for ESPHome that provides support for the KAKU remote control protocol.

 ## Installation